-■Note → If your tax year ends after December 31, 2015, enter zero on Schedule 1299-D, Lines 26 through 33.
-You may still claim any distributive share of this credit passed through to you on Schedule(s) K-1-P by reporting it on Schedule 1299-D, Line 34.
+- Note → If your tax year ends after December 31, 2016, you cannot claim this credit on Schedule 1299-D, Lines 34a through 34c.
+You may still claim any distributive share of this credit passed through to you on Schedule K-1-P by reporting it on Schedule 1299-D, Line 35. - Student-Assistance Contribution Credit For tax years ending on or after December 31, 2009, this credit is allowed to employers who make a matching contribution to a qualified Illinois pre-paid tuition program on behalf of employees.
+Qualified Illinois pre-paid tuition plans include: - Illinois Bright Start Savings Pool, - .
+Illinois Bright Directions Savings Pool, or - College Illinois Pre-paid Tuition Program.